snonux/foo.zone/about/showcase.md

 * 🔥 Recent Activity: 24.2 days (avg. age of last 42 commits)
 * ⚖️ License: No license found
 * 🏷️ Latest Release: v0.3.0 (2025-10-24)
-* 🤖 AI-Assisted: This project was partially created with the help of generative AI
+* 🤖 AI-Assisted: This project was vibe-coded.

 [![yoga screenshot](showcase/yoga/image-1.png "yoga screenshot")](showcase/yoga/image-1.png)

-Yoga is a terminal-based video browser designed for managing and playing local yoga video collections.
-It scans a directory (defaulting to `~/Yoga`) for common video formats, probes and caches their durations, and provides a keyboard-driven interface for quickly filtering videos by name, duration range, or tags.
-Users can sort by name, length, or age, and launch videos directly in VLC with optional crop settings—all without leaving the terminal.
-The tool is optimized for quick navigation and playback, making it easy to find and start a specific practice session in seconds.
+Yoga is a Terminal User Interface (TUI) application written in Go that helps users browse and play local yoga video collections.
+It scans a designated directory for video files (MP4, MKV, MOV, AVI, WMV, M4V), extracts and caches duration metadata, and presents them in an interactive table.
+Users can quickly filter videos by name, duration range, or tags, sort by various criteria (name, length, age), and launch playback in VLC with a single keypress.
+The tool is particularly useful for managing personal yoga practice libraries where you want to quickly find videos matching specific time constraints or styles without opening a file browser.

-The project is implemented in Go with a TUI interface, organized around a clean `cmd/yoga` entry point that wires together internal packages for filesystem operations (`internal/fsutil`), metadata caching (`internal/meta`), and UI flow (`internal/app`).
-Video metadata is persisted in `.video_duration_cache.json` files to avoid re-probing on every launch.
-Development uses Mage for build tasks, enforces ≥85% test coverage, and follows standard Go idioms with `gofumpt` formatting.
+The implementation follows clean Go architecture with domain logic organized under `internal/` (including `app` for TUI flow, `fsutil` for filesystem operations, and `meta` for metadata caching).
+It uses a keyboard-driven interface with vim-like navigation and maintains a `.video_duration_cache.json` file per directory to avoid re-probing video durations on subsequent scans.
+The project emphasizes maintainability with ≥85% test coverage requirements, table-driven tests, and strict formatting via `gofumpt`, while keeping the entry point minimal in `cmd/yoga/main.go`.

 [View on Codeberg](https://codeberg.org/snonux/yoga)
 [View on GitHub](https://github.com/snonux/yoga)